• +1 (778) 384 2800

 • Not as reliable as active sensors: They may not detect slow-moving or small objects as effectively as active sensors.

-• Limited range: They have a limited range of detection compared to other sensor types.
+• Limited range: The PIR infrared sensor have a limited range of detection compared to other sensor types.

 Additional information